hiveot/hivekit/docs/modules.md

 The primary purpose of a routing module is to forward messages to a sink that matches a configuration based on message type, operation, agentID, and/or thingID.
 Routing doesn't change the message, just forward it.
 The routing can dynamically change and adapt to state like time of day, load, available servers or some other relevant state.
-Routing can also pass the message to multiple paths, for example to a dispatcher and to a logging module.
+Routing can also pass the message to multiple sinks, for example to a dispatcher and to a logging module.

 ## Dispatcher Module